Welcome to the Financial Aid Office

 Except for its scholarship programs, financial aid at Palmer Seminary is based on need, which is defined as the difference between the total cost of attending the Seminary for an academic year and the financial resources available to the student.
 These resources include a portion of one's savings or assets; support from one's home church, denomination and family; and income from work over the summer and during the academic year.

 Students are also encouraged to explore outside resources such as their church denomination, as well as various organizations and foundations with which students may be connected.
 In the awarding of financial aid, the Seminary does not discriminate on the basis of race, national or ethnic origin, gender, or denominational affiliation.

 For additional information, please visit http://www.eastern.edu/offices-centers/financial-aid-office.

 Scholarship programs have been established at Palmer to help make it more financially feasible for students to earn a theology degree.
 The Accelerated Scholarship Program covers approximately one-third of tuition costs for all students who commit to taking, on average, three or four courses per semester.

 Brauch, Sider, and Wallis Scholarships are available.
 These scholarships, which include a mentoring component, are based on undergraduate academic achievement and theological commitments.
-A limited number of Ayres or Wilberforce Scholarships, for $4,000 in aid, are available to Wallis or Sider scholars.
-The application deadline each year for Brauch, Sider, Wallis, Ayres, and Wilberforce scholarships is July 1 for Fall semester and December 1 for Spring semester.
+The application deadline each year for Brauch, Sider, and Wallis scholarships is July 1 for Fall semester and December 1 for Spring semester.
 Find more information, including qualifications, on all of these scholarship opportunities.